onehashai/onehash-connect/help/include/how-to-invite-users-to-join.md

    for your organization.

-1. Share a link to your registration page, which is https://your-domain.zulipchat.com for Zulip Cloud organizations.
+1. Share a link to your registration page, which is https://your-domain.zulipchat.com for OneHash Connect Cloud organizations.

 {end_tabs}